NORDIC STOCKS - Factors to watch on Dec 4

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-HELSINKI Dec 4 The following stocks may be affected by newspaper reports and other factors on Wednesday:
+STOCKHOLM Dec 4 The following stocks may be affected by newspaper reports and other factors on Thursday:

 For more on the company, click on